 Harper Congressional Internship Program for Individuals with Intellectual Disabilities

-Due to the COVID-19 pandemic and ongoing social distancing guidance, the Summer Semester has been cancelled.
-To apply for the Fall Semester, see below.
+Due to the COVID-19 pandemic and ongoing social distancing guidance, the program has been suspended.

 About the Program